 Based on the findings surveyed above, we designed an experiment to answer two primary questions.
 First, is the ending location of an action highlighted by progressive aspect, perfect aspect, both, or neither?
 Either progressive or perfect sentences might drive participants to focus more on the ending location of an action by triggering stronger spatial imagery of it.
-If Progressive highlights not only the nucleus but also the ending location of an action, then we will observe faster reactions to ending locations with progressive sentences.
+If progressive aspect highlights a nucleus that includes the ending location of an action, then we will observe faster reactions to ending locations with progressive sentences.
 However, if it is perfect aspect that accentuates the final location of an action, we should see shorter reaction times to ending locations in the perfect aspect condition.

-Second, do concrete and abstract language yield similar or different mental simulations of ending location?
+Second, do concrete and abstract language yield similar or different mental simulations of ending locations?
 If abstract language yields mental simulation similar to that performed in understanding literal language, then grammatical elements such as aspect markers should have the same effect on both types of language.

-Besides Aspect and Concreteness, we also considered another independent variable- Compatibility.
-If participants mentally simulated the ending location implied by a sentence, we expected they would respond faster when the location of the button they pressed was Compatible with the ending location implied by the sentence they had just read, and slower when the two were Incompatible.
-Our work addressed these questions using a location-sentence compatibility method, described below.
+Besides aspect and concreteness, we also considered another independent variable - compatibility.
+If participants mentally simulated the ending location implied by a sentence, we expected they would respond faster when the location of the button they pressed was compatible with the ending location implied by the sentence they had just read, and slower when the two were incompatible.
+We addressed these questions using a location-sentence compatibility method, described in Section 2.

-2. Experiment
+2 Experiment

-2.1.
-Participants and design
+2.1 Participants and design

-A total of one-hundred-and-five undergraduate students at the University of Hawai'i at Mānoa participated in this experiment.
+A total of 105 undergraduate students at the University of Hawai'i at Mānoa participated in this experiment.
 They received either extra credit in an introductory linguistics class or five dollars.
 All were right-handed native speakers of English.

-We used a 2 (Progressive/Perfect) x 2 (Abstract/Concrete) x 2 (Compatible/Incompatible) design with Aspect as a between-subjects factor.
+We used a 2 (Progressive/Perfect) \times 2 (Abstract/Concrete) \times 2 (Compatible/ Incompatible) design with Aspect as a between-subjects factor.